 At school, your teacher may have taught the traditional academic writing style for an essay:

-- Start by laying the foundation of your argument
+- Introduction: Start by laying the foundation of your argument

 If you structure your writing this way on the web, visitors will probably leave the page before reading the most important information.